Robpol86/terminaltables/docs/quickstart.rst

     | Row three column one | Row three column two |
     +----------------------+----------------------+

 There are many more settings available.
 You can find out more by reading the :ref:`settings` section.
+Each table style pretty much shares the same settings but there are a few minor exceptions.
+Refer to each table style's documentation on the sidebar.

 Other Table Styles
 ==================